 What it comes down to for me every time, though, is people.
 I am captivated by the people who held the office, how they responded to challenges and what the legacy was that they left behind.
 The Presidency, to me, is the most unique position in the world.
 The President is, simultaneously, the most admired and most reviled person in the country.
 The President is, by default, the most trusted person in the country.
 The President is, without fail, the most judged person in the country.
 Everything they do influences us; everything we do is influenced by them.
 The most amazing thing about it is that we have the opportunity to choose that person.
 We might not always like or agree with the person we get, but that’s our President — he belongs to all of us.
 That’s what fascinates me about his office and his position.
 That’s why I write about the Presidents.

-On a personal level, I am 32 years old and was born in Sacramento, California, where I spent all of my life before moving to Austin, Texas in July 2010.
-I lived in Austin for a year and now happily live in quiet, rural Missouri, outside of St. Louis Ironically, my birthday is Inauguration Day — January 20th.
+On a personal level, I am 34 years old and was born in Sacramento, California, where I spent all of my life before moving to Austin, Texas in July 2010.
+I lived in Austin for a year and spent nearly three years living in quiet, rural Missouri, outside of St. Louis, before moving back home to Northern California in Spring 2014.
+Ironically, my birthday is Inauguration Day — January 20th.
 As for work, I’ve spent most of my career working in non-profits, especially programs which provide services to needy families and children.
 I try to stay politically neutral on Dead Presidents (sometimes I do a good job of it; sometimes I am blatantly biased), but I spent 18 months working in an influential position in the Barack Obama campaign in Northern California.
 I’ve worked on numerous other political campaigns — mostly local races or ballot initiatives, and I love nothing more than getting out into the community, doing some grassroots organizing, and registering voters.
 Again, I hope my political beliefs don’t bleed over into my work on Dead Presidents, but I am a Democrat — a very liberal Democrat — but I’m not blind to the failures on every side of the political spectrum.

-Besides Dead Presidents, I have a personal blog where I kind of let loose, write about anything that pops into my head, and am often quite offensive and politically incorrect.
-I have a pretty crude sense of humor that I do my best to curtail here on Dead Presidents, but I don’t see any reason why historians have to be boring and serious all the time.
-I have a Facebook and a Twitter, but I am terrible when it comes to updating both.
+Besides Dead Presidents, I have a Facebook and a Twitter, but I am terrible when it comes to updating both.
 I am a regular contributor to AND Magazine, and have also contributed to the New Hampshire Historical Society’s Pierce Bicentennial Celebration, the Lincoln Bicentennial, and have been a longtime writer/contributor to “The KiddChris Show" which is currently heard in Cincinnati, Ohio, but was previously heard in Sacramento, San Antonio, Philadelphia, Pittsburgh, Portland, Oregon, and Atlanta, Georgia.
 As Literary Editor at AND Magazine, I frequently review non-fiction books and am a member of the National Book Critics Circle.

-Personally, I am a big fan of stand-up comedy (Louis CK, George Carlin, Jim Norton, Patrice O’Neal, David Cross, Jim Jeffries, Bill Burr, Richard Pryor), enjoy a wide variety of music that is heavily dominated by hip-hop (especially 90’s rap), try to always be in the middle of a book, and enjoy basketball (Sacramento Kings), football (Oakland Raiders), and soccer.
+Personally, I am a big fan of stand-up comedy (Louis CK, George Carlin, Jim Norton, Patrice O’Neal, David Cross, Jim Jeffries, Bill Burr, Richard Pryor), enjoy a wide variety of music that is heavily dominated by hip-hop (especially 90’s rap), try to always be in the middle of a book (check out the “Essential Books” pages linked on my blog’s homepage for recommendations), and enjoy basketball (Sacramento Kings), football (Oakland Raiders), and soccer.

 So, that’s me in a nutshell, but I want everyone to know how grateful I am for your support on Dead Presidents.
-Your questions are always fun to answer and I am always bummed when that inbox is empty.
-I’ve been storing all this history about the Presidents for years and never had an outlet or an audience for it, so I’m so pleased to have such loyal readers who are just as interested in this type of history as I am.
-So, in closing, thank you for reading and participating, and I hope you enjoy it at least half as much as I do.
+Your questions are always fun to answer and I genuinely wish that there were enough hours in the day to allow me to answer everything in my inbox.
+I do read every question or message that I get and do my best to respond to e-mails.
+I’ve been storing all this history about the Presidents for years and never had an outlet or an audience for it, so I’m very pleased to have such loyal readers who are just as interested in this type of history as I am.
+In closing, thank you for reading and participating, and I hope you enjoy it at least half as much as I do.

 In December 2012, I published a book called Tributes and Trash Talk: What Our Presidents Said About Each Other and you can buy it for your Kindle, iPhone, or iPad from Amazon.
 It’s also available to NOOK users via Barnes & Noble.